 Level 3: Products - Examines the actual output of the process to enquire whether all the relevant products are being produced.
-(Products is referring to an output results not software or a tools)
+(Products is referring to an output results not software or a tools) Level 3.5: Quality Control - Is concerned with the review and

-Level 3.5: Quality Control - Is concerned with the review and verification of the process output to ensure that it is in keeping with the quality intent.
+Level 3.3: Quality Control - Is concerned with the review and verification of the process output to ensure that it is in keeping with the quality intent.